- NEWS -

 Furthermore, if the installation is done properly, then the instrument will remain very stable and reliable...and for years!...

-Needless to say, I am really happy with what is a fantastic "new" Haynes flute!
+Needless to say, I am enormously happy with what is, in effect, a fantastic "new" Haynes flute!

 [NOTE: You can find out more about Jim Schmidt's gold pads here.]

 Sir James and Lady Jeanne Galway (Oct.
 25, Koerner Hall).
 Gala night of the new Royal Conservatory season has the Irishman and his partner showing off their charm and expert command of the flute, managing the neat trick of pleasing the purists while being pop-friendly.
 The program runs from Debussy to Henry Mancini to Irish folk.
 Top Canadian flautist, Bill McBirnie, guests to throw a jazz set into the night, stretching the Galways’ wide-open repertoire even further."